Children’s fundraising ideas

 Carnival night

 Host a magical fundraising event with traditional carnival games, rides, and booths.
-Charge an all-inclusive fee or make each activity pay-as-you-go using QR codes for a smoother donation experience.
+Charge an all-inclusive admission or use QR codes for each activity to create a smoother pay-as-you-go experience.

 Penny wars

-Grades or classes compete to collect the most pennies, nickels, dimes, and quarters.
-Grab a few jars and encourage students to find some loose change to get started!
-To ensure that no one forgets their cents at home, send reminders to parents with free texting software.
+Organize a friendly competition between grades or classes to collect the most pennies, nickels, dimes, and quarters.
+Just grab a few jars and encourage students to find some loose change to get started!

 Petting zoo

-Partner with a local farm or petting zoo to bring in animals for a day of fun.
-Charge an entry fee and offer optional donations for extra activities, like pony rides, to raise even more funds.
-Make sure attendees can make quick payments from their phones, using methods like Venmo or Tap to Pay, so they don't need to return to their cars for cash.
+Make sure attendees can make quick payments from their phones, using methods like Venmo or Tap to Pay, so they don't have to return to their cars for cash.

 Pajama day